FireDynamics/LectureFireSimulation/book/content/modelling/01_general/02_fse.md

 Modelling of fires is one aspect in the broad spectrum of fire safety engineering (FSE).
 While the engineering topics aim for the practical application, fire models are used for research quations in fire safety science (FSS).

+The following sections give only a very brief introduction to the broad topics adressed here.
+Starting points for further reading in this field are give in {cite}`vfdb-leitfaden:2020`, {cite}`VDI-6019-1`, {cite}`VDI-6019-2` or ,e.g., chapters 37, 38, and 39 of {cite}`sfpe-handbook-5th`.

 ## Fire Safety Legislation

 The [German constitutional law (Grundgesetz)](https://en.wikipedia.org/wiki/Basic_Law_for_the_Federal_Republic_of_Germany) states that